johnvoipguy/wled-custom-builds/readme.md

 - **Exception:** intentionally preserved, validated historical firmware binaries may be committed under `targets/<target>/v<N>/assets/legacy/` with a clear README explaining their provenance.
   These represent tested/regression-validated firmware and are kept to avoid losing that work.

+In short: commit source and intent, not build byproducts.

 ## Directory layout